ericj237/MixedRealityRecorder_UnityPackage/README.md

 # Mixed Reality Recorder for Unity

-Mixed Reality Recorder (MRR) is a Package for the Unity Engine that lets you record users of Virtual Reality application inside the digital environments.
+Mixed Reality Recorder (MRR) is a Package for the Unity Engine that lets you record users of Virtual Reality applications inside the digital environments.

 ## Features